Mmorami/LATEX_Scientific_Paper_Template/README.md

 For more information and directions please visit https://www.latex-project.org/get/ .

-To use the template download/clone the entire parent folder 'Template' and open it as a new project in your prefered TEX distribution.
+To use the template download/clone the entire parent folder and open it as a new project in your prefered TEX distribution.
 A good idea would be to save the template as a seperate project, duplicate it, and work on the duplications as specific projects according to need.

 ## Usage